andreabenini/podmaster/forklift/README.md

 - **NOT** related to Kubernetes, orchestrators or pods, just "simple" containers.
     Targeted to personal workstations and workflows, no matter if local or on a remote ssh shell
-- python-curses is the only requirement (but yaml), no extra deps, no curses library widgets.
+- python-curses is the only requirement, no extra deps, no curses library widgets.
 Everything builtin and self contained in the project
-- _.yaml_ based project configuration and user setup
+- _.yaml_ based user configuration
 - Container engine independent, tested on: **_docker, podman_**.
 LXD might be the next if someone requires it
 - Build images and container from within the utility, ContainerCommander like style